X-LANCE/Mobile-Env/README.md

 Please see our [Change Log](Changelog) and [Document](docs/env-usage-en.md).

 * (2023-06-30 v2.0) New type of event "response to human user" (RHU, `ResponseEvent`).
-New enables the agent to generate response to human user and parses episode signales from it.
+Now enables the agent to generate response to human user and parses episode signales from it.
 This will enable interaction tasks like question-answering, retrieval, *etc*.